Las Vegas -

-Westinghouse Digital unveiled a lineup of value-centric LCD TVs with LED backlighting, new cosmetic styling and Energy Star 5.0 power consumption levels, in select models.
+unveiled a lineup of value-centric LCD TVs with LED backlighting, new cosmetic styling and Energy Star 5.0 power-consumption levels, in select models.

-The company premiered the eight-model LED LCD TV line at its showcase in the Las Vegas Hilton during International CES.
+The company premiered the eight-model LED LCD TV line a its showcase in the LV Hilton during International CES.

 Following the industry's trend to shift from CCFL to LED backlight, Westinghouse's new line boasts its most energy saving sets to date.